Guy-92/QuickNote/README.md

 # QuickNote
- A way to take quick notes in Obsidian on Android

- # Quick Notes in Obsidian
 ### A way to take Quick Notes in [Obsidian](https://obsidian.md/) on Android

 This task displays an input dialog to take a note in the app Obsidian.